 Viewing Sync Status

-It’s recommended to rotate service account keys every 90 days.
-Using Terraform:- Create a new key in Google Cloud Console
+It’s recommended to rotate service account keys every 90 days.- Create a new key in Google Cloud Console

 - Update the key in Omni settings